-Magnus Langseth is a professor at the Department of Structural Engineering at NTNU and at the same time the Director of SIMLab – Centre for Research-based Innovation at NTNU for the period 2007-2014.
+Magnus Langseth is a Professor at the Department of Structural Engineering at NTNU.
+At the same time he is Director of SFI CASA – Centre for Research-based Innovation at NTNU for the period 2015-2023.

-The focus in his aluminium research is connected to the behaviour and modelling of aluminium extrusions with and without aluminium foam filler subjected to axial and lateral impact as well as the behaviour and modelling of self piercing rivets.
+The focus in his aluminium research is connected to the behaviour and modelling of aluminium extrusions with and without aluminium foam filler subjected to axial and lateral impact as well as the behaviour and modelling of point connectors such as self-piercing rivets and screws.
 His high-strength steel research is mainly related to material modelling and robustness studies of energy absorbing components.
 The light-weight ballistic protection activity is related to the behaviour and modelling of aluminium and high-strength steel plates subjected to projectile impact and blast.

 The methodology used in his research is a coupling between testing in the laboratory, material modelling and analyses as a basis for recommendations with respect to modelling and design.
-Special emphasis is placed on the effect the processes has on the structural behaviour as well as what kind of simplifications that can be made in the modelling and still retain a robust and reliable solution of practical problems.
+Special emphasis is placed on what kind of simplifications that can be made in the modelling and still retain a robust and reliable solution of practical problems.